input-output-hk/cardano-sl/docs/block-processing/types.md

         data in the block)
       + `_mehAttributes :: BlockHeaderAttributes` – an attributes map to
         extend the header with more fields, currently empty

+Invariants:

+  * The signature must be valid.

+  * If the signature is a delegated signature (`BlockPSignatureLight` or `BlockPSignatureHeavy`), it must not be self-signed – i.e. the `pskIssuerPk` and `pskDelegatePk` must be different.

 ### Main block signature